Revolutionary-Games/Thrive/doc/style_guide.md

 - If you haven't made many pull requests in the past, it is highly recommended to keep anything not directly needed in your PR away from it to make reviewing easier.
+Adding refactoring (other than refactoring that is asked for by an open issue) or style changes in your first PR will make it more of a hassle to get it accepted.

 - If you are working on a GitHub issue, your feature branch's name should begin with the issue number, followed by an underscore,